-John Pakeman 14th great grandpa on RootsMagic tree
+John Pakeman, my 14th great grandpa on RootsMagic tree

 Closeup snapshot, Wrabness is below the “L” in Suffolke

 John Pakeman was born in Wrabness, Essex, England in 1470.
 Wrabness is about 60 miles northeast of London, a tiny village on the River Stour in southeastern England, UK.
-The oldest building in Wrabness is All Saints Church, built around 1100.
+The oldest building in Wrabness is All Saints Church, built around 1100 in the ‘High Middle Ages’.
 The All Saints bell tower collapsed in the 1600s and the bell was moved to a “bell cage”, maybe with plans to fix, but this was never done, the bell in the cage is still there.

-John wrote his will August 18, 1524 and died in shortly after.
+On August 18, 1524 John wrote his will and died shortly after.
 “In the name of God Amen I John pakemen being in good mynd & memory make my will in this manr… to be buried in the church yard of Wrabness … I bequeath to Thomas Colyn my servaunt a calf … I bequethe to Cristofer my son my howse and my lands called butlers w[i]t{h] all the land[e]s & teneme[n]t(e)s thereto betongyng my dett(e)s paide and my body honestly brought home the residue of all my good(e)s.”

-John Pakeman is probably buried at the All Saints cemetery, His gravestone from 1524 is long gone.
+John Pakeman is probably buried at the ancient All Saints cemetery.
+His gravestone from 1524 is long gone.
 His 2nd great granddaughter Susan Pakeman married Humphrey Wyeth [Wise] and they sailed to America in 1636.
-John’s 9th, Susan’s 6th great granddaughter Delia Angell went from Indiana to Iowa around 1856.
+John’s 9th great granddaughter Delia Angell was in Iowa by 1856.

 Sources